 Frequently Asked Questions

-Why is the study being done?
+Why are these studies being done?

-Who is running the study?
+Who is running these studies?

 Who is paying for the study?